mrkem598/evently-event-app/README.md

    # Evently-Event-App

- 	Fullstack application developed with Asynchronyous Ajax request to and event REST API's, <br></br>
+ 	Fullstack application developed with Asynchronyous Ajax request to and event REST API's,
 	Firebase batabase, JS, HTML5 and CSS3.

  	The app use GET request to query the event API's and get Gogle API.
-The app Call ticket master<br></br>
+The app Call ticket master
 	API for event information

 	Docs available at: http://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/

 	The app ALLOWS SEARCHING OVER RANGE, UNCLEAR ON SINGLE DATE BEHAVIOR.
-IT ALSO HAS THIS WITH <br></br>
-	START/END DATETIMES MODIFY SEARCH TO ALLOW DATE RANGE SEARCHES WITH OPTION FOR TODAY, TOMORROW,<br></br>
-	NEXT WEEK, ETC. IT ALSO ADD CATEGORY SELECTOR TO SELECT CATEGORIES.
+IT ALSO HAS THIS WITH START/END DATETIMES MODIFY SEARCH TO ALLOW DATE RANGE SEARCHES WITH OPTION FOR TODAY, TOMORROW, NEXT WEEK, ETC. IT ALSO ADD CATEGORY SELECTOR TO SELECT CATEGORIES.

 <img width="900" alt="capture" src="https://cloud.githubusercontent.com/assets/23619819/24816558/3942d486-1ba7-11e7-96d5-cf362006fc36.PNG">